buckmelton/notes/bucks-rails-notes.md

 - Now localhost:3000/info gets 'hello'

 ### Gem tips
 From the gemfile, remove gems you arent using, these will be reflected when you generate controllers.
 E.g. if you leave in coffeescript gem, when you generate controller a coffeescript file will be generated.

+Three ways to specify gem version in Gemfile:
+- gem 'coffee-rails'  '4.1.0'     # exact
+- gem 'uglifier'      '>= 1.3.0'  # install latest as long as it's >= 1.3.0
+- gem 'coffee-rails'  '-> 4.0.0'  # install latest that's newer than 4.0.0 but not newer than 4.1, i.e. only minor point releases

+### If you need to make changes to default application gems
+- Open `Gemfile` with editor
+- Make changes
+- Install new/changed gems by running `bundle install`

 ### Asset Pipeline
   - In Sinatra, if you had js or css you would just add another script or link to the erb file